Cessna Citation Longitude gets certification

-Scholl says it has a range of 35-hundred nautical miles.
-It has advanced wifi to let passengers control music, shades in the plane, and movies on the cabin screens.
+Scholl says it has a range of 3,500 nautical miles.
+It has advanced Wi-Fi to let passengers control music, shades in the plane and movies on the cabin screens.

 But Scholl says the biggest selling point for the biggest and newest Cessna jet is how quiet it is inside.